 Encourages the development of self-awareness and promotes "wellness" as a life-long personal investment.
 Advocates protection and effective use of human and ecological resources and acquiring skills for individual responsibility.
 Emphasis on Seventh-day Adventist health principles.
-Treats substance abuse and nutrition as required for SDA and California teaching credentials.
+Treats substance abuse and nutrition as required for Seventh-day Adventist and California teaching credentials.